jeremytammik/tbc/a/1849_change_elem_color.md

 a [`Material` property](https://www.revitapidocs.com/2020/00aa768a-fca2-172f-e5d4-a4d787803983.htm) that can be read and written.

-So, one way to control the material of a wall is to set its category's material:
+So, one way to control the material of a wall is to set its category's material.

-However, this wall affect other walls sharing the same category.
+However, this will affect other walls sharing the same category.

 You may be better served manipulating a sub-category instead.